mvolkmann/blog/src/nushell.md

 Commands that take no input and produce output are referred to as "inputs" or "sources".
-An example is the `open` command.
+An example is the `open` command which loads a file.

 Commands that take input and transform it are referred to as "filters".
 Examples include the `where` and `sort-by` commands.

 Commands that take input and display it or write it somewhere such as file are referred to as "outputs" or "sinks".
-Examples include `autoview` and `save`.
+Examples include the `autoview` and `save` commands.

 ## Installing

 There are many options for installing the Nushell.

 If you have Rust installed, enter `cargo install nu`.
-This takes a long time to complete.
+This takes several minutes to complete.

 If you are on macOS and have Homebrew installed, enter `brew install nushell`.
 Note that Homebrew may install a version that is several versions behind the latest.

 Prebuilt binaries for Linux, macOS, and Windows can also be downloaded.

 For more information on installation options, click the Nushell link above.

 ## Getting Started

-To start the shell, enter `nu`.
+After installing Nushell, enter `nu` in a terminal to start a shell.

 For help, enter `help`.
 For a list of supported commands, enter `help commands`.